Rare Jefferson Nickel Values: Do You Have The $10,000 Rare Jefferson Nickel? A List Of Rare Nickels You Should Be Looking For

 *Values included in the list directly above are for coins in a grade of Very Fine-20 in the cases of those made before 1960 and uncirculated for dates afterward unless otherwise noted.

-IMPORTANT: Do You Know The Grade Of Your Nickel?
+IMPORTANT: What Is The Grade Of Your Nickel?

 To determine the true value of your nickel, you first need to know what condition (or grade) your coin is in.